gardener/gardener-extension-provider-alicloud/docs/usage/usage.md

 * When `networks.vpc.id` is present, in addition, you can also choose to set `networks.vpc.gardenerManagedNATGateway`.
 It is by default `false`.
 When it is set to `true`, Gardener will create an Enhanced NATGateway in the VPC and associate it with a VSwitch created in the first zone in the `networks.zones`.
 * Please note that when `networks.vpc.id` is present, and `networks.vpc.gardenerManagedNATGateway` is `false` or not set, you have to **manually** create an Enhance NATGateway and associate it with a VSwitch that you **manually** created.
+There must be exactly **one** NAT Gateway in the VPC.
 In this case, make sure the worker CIDRs in `networks.zones` do not overlap with the one you created.
 If a NATGateway is created manually and a shoot is created in the same VPC with `networks.vpc.gardenerManagedNATGateway` set `true`, you need to manually adjust the route rule accordingly.
 You may refer to [here](https://www.alibabacloud.com/help/en/doc-detail/121139.html).